Connect with us

 The proposed JKIA second runway, whose design was funded by the African bank, is 4.8 kilometres long and 75 metres wide – a significant improvement from the current runway that has a length of 4.2 kilometres and a width of 60 metres.

-KAA managing director Johny Andersen had in January said that the second runway estimated to cost Sh37 billion would nearly double the movement of aircraft from 25 to 45 per hour thus minimising delays caused by mishaps on path.
+KAA managing director Johny Andersen had in January said that the second runway estimated to cost Sh37 billion would nearly double the movement of aircraft from 25 to 45 per hour thus minimising delays caused by mishaps on the path.

 “The new runway will be an upgrade of the existing one (which was built in the 1970s).
 This will be a category two runway that conforms to international standards,” Mr Andersen said.